 Ready to make your own editorial calendar?
 No matter which platform you ultimately want to work out of, a spreadsheet can help you take inventory of what content you have and how quickly it moves from start to finish.
-That's where our free Blog Editorial Calendar Templates come in.
+Try our free Blog Editorial Calendar Templates.

 Using the templates linked above, you'll be able to organize, categorize, and color code to your heart's content.
 Use these templates to target the right readers, optimize posts with the best keywords, and pair each topic with a killer call-to-action.

 In this download, we've included three different templates for you to choose from.
 Why three?
 We recognize that not all content teams are the same.
 While some feel most efficient with a centralized editorial calendar solution, others may need the gentle push of an upcoming deadline right on their personal calendar.
 Therefore, you'll have access to all three templates in Microsoft Excel, Google Sheets, and Google Calendar.